Superconductivity in doped triangular Mott insulators: the roles of parent spin backgrounds and charge kinetic energy

-\emph {Introduction.---} Understanding the superconductivity that emerges from doping Mott insulators has been a long-standing issue in physics.
-Unlike the Bardeen-Cooper-Schrieffer (BCS) superconductivity, which arises once Cooper pairs form under arbitrarily weak attractive interactions~\cite{BCS}, the prerequisites for achieving superconductivity (SC) in doped Mott insulators remain elusive~\cite{Anderson1987,FCZhang1988,Dagotto1994,DNSheng1996,Lee06,XiaoGangWen1996, Balents2007,Keimer2015,Fradkin2015,Senthil2005, KWu2008,ZhengYuWeng2011,ZhengZhu2014, ZhengZhu2018,Arovas2022,MingpuQin2022}.
-The general understanding of the superconductivity in doped Mott insulators is from doping quantum spin liquids (QSLs)~\cite{QSL0,QSL1,QSL2,Broholm2020,Knolle2019}, where the parent spin background is composed of condensed spin resonating-valence-bond pairs such that doped charges have an energetic incentive to pair~\cite{Anderson1987,Lee06,Keimer2015}.
+\emph {Introduction.---} Understanding the superconductivity (SC) that emerges from doping Mott insulators has been a long-standing issue in physics.
+Unlike the conventional Bardeen-Cooper-Schrieffer (BCS) superconductivity~\cite{BCS}, the prerequisites for achieving superconductivity in doped Mott insulators remain elusive~\cite{Anderson1987,FCZhang1988,Dagotto1994,DNSheng1996,Lee06,XiaoGangWen1996, Balents2007,Keimer2015,Fradkin2015,Senthil2005, KWu2008,ZhengYuWeng2011,ZhengZhu2014,ZhengZhu2018,Arovas2022,MingpuQin2022}.
+The general understanding originates from doping quantum spin liquids (QSLs)~\cite{QSL0,QSL1,QSL2,Broholm2020,Knolle2019}, which is composed of condensed spin resonating-valence-bond pairs such that doped charges have an energetic incentive to pair~\cite{Anderson1987,Lee06,Keimer2015}.
 The superconductivity arises when those pairs achieve long-range phase coherence.
-However, besides QSL, the parent spin backgrounds usually host various magnetic orders.
-Then it is highly instructive to explore the possible superconductivity from doping distinct parent spin backgrounds in order to fully reveal the prerequisites for realizing superconductivity.
-Moreover, since the interplay between the doped charge and the parent spin backgrounds determines the charge dynamics~\cite{Dagotto1994,DNSheng1996,Lee06, KWu2008,ZhengZhu2014}, it is also fundamentally significant to identify the role of charge kinetic energy in the resulting superconductivity.
+However, besides QSL, the parent spin backgrounds usually host various magnetic orders, then it is highly instructive to explore the doped distinct magnetic ordered Mott insulators to fully reveal the prerequisites for realizing superconductivity.
+Moreover, since the interplay between the doped charge and the spin backgrounds determines the charge properties~\cite{Dagotto1994,DNSheng1996,Lee06, KWu2008,ZhengZhu2014}, it is also fundamentally significant to identify the role of charge kinetic energy in the resulting superconductivity.